Homosexuality in Ancient and Medieval Russia

 “…according to a custom long rooted among the Muscovites, it is permitted, in the manner of the Greeks, to love youths; for the noblest among them — and all ranks of the knightly estate — are accustomed to take into their service the children of respectable townsmen and instruct them in the military arts.”

 — Paolo Giovio.
-“Descriptions of Men Famous for Military Valor.”
+“Descriptions of Men Famous for Martial Valor.”
 1551

 The remark about “the Greeks” reflects a stereotype widespread in Europe at the time: in Western tradition, Byzantium and the “Greek world” were often portrayed as especially licentious.

 The researcher I. Yu.
-Nikolaeva offers an interpretation of why same-sex practices and “indecent” passions appear so insistently in European travel accounts.
-In her view, it was not only that visitors looked at a foreign country with a moralizing gaze.
-She also argues that in Muscovy this sphere remained outside harsh criminal repression longer than in Western Europe, where such actions often led to severe punishment.
-Nikolaeva puts it this way:
+Nikolaeva offered an explanation of why the topic of same-sex practices and other “indecent” passions appears so insistently in European accounts of Muscovy.
+In her view, it was not only that visitors tended to moralize about a foreign country.
+She considered it significant that in Muscovy itself this sphere remained outside the kind of harsh criminal repression that was characteristic of Western Europe.
+She puts it this way:

 “…it is precisely for this reason that in virtually all foreigners’ accounts attention is drawn to the Muscovites’ ‘indecent’ passions: in Russian society this phenomenon was not repressed to the extent it was in Western Europe, where a more favorable socio-psychological climate developed for corresponding cultural-psychological mutations.”